supabase/benchmarks-archive/supabase/README.md

 export supabaseKey=<supabase-key>
 ```

-Run the query from `../db/migrations/20200930011957_init.sql` on your Supabase instance to install the benchmark schema

 Then to run all the benchmarks and upload the results to db run

 > npm run benchmark